step-security/harden-runner/README.md

   - [Self-Hosted VM Runners (e.g. on EC2)](#self-hosted-vm-runners-eg-on-ec2-2)

-## Harden GitHub-hosted and self-hosted runners
+## Introduction

 Harden-Runner provides network egress filtering and runtime security for GitHub-hosted and self-hosted runners.
+It is called Harden-Runner because it `hardens` the `runner` on which GitHub Actions workflows run.

 Learn how Harden-Runner works through the video below, which shows how it detected a supply chain attack on a Google open-source project.